-Brainstorms are free-flowing idea/concept capture.
+Brainstorms are free-flowing idea/concept capture (as compared with structured concept maps).
 They are the least structured in our examples of activating prior knowledge.
-For instance, with a brainstorm, you're generally just asking learners to write as many ideas or words as they can think of that relate to a given topic.
+With a brainstorm, you're generally just asking learners to write as many ideas or words as they can think of that relate to a given topic.

 Brainstorms can give learners an uncomplicated (although busy), broad view.
 They're not particularly sophisticated, but can be a good affirmation for learners that yes, they do know related things for this topic, if not exactly how those concepts fit or operate.
 For this reason, they can be a great option for more novice learners.